dcoppage86/big-me/notes.md

 *Chart*

-belongs_to :user
+has_many :moods

 name:string
-content
+content:text

+*Mood*

+belongs_to :chart

+feeling:string
+image_url:string

 *Chart Form*

-1. What special power are we feeling today?
+What special power are we feeling today?
+What did you dream about?
-2. What could we do today to be our best BigMe?
+What could we do today to be our best BigMe?
-3. What would be an awesome BigMe Reward?
+What would be an awesome BigMe Reward?
-4. What is a green zone feeling today?
+What is a green zone feeling today?
-5. What is a yellow zone feeling today?
+What is a yellow zone feeling today?
-6. What is a blue zone feeling today?
+What is a blue zone feeling today?
-7. What is a red zone feeling today?
+What is a red zone feeling today?
-8. What is the hardest thing you had to do yesterday?
+What is the hardest thing you had to do yesterday?
-9. What is the best thing you did yesterday?
+What is the best thing you did yesterday?
-10.